ermanno011/wordpress-dev-test/task-1-most-viewed-plugin/most-viewed-articles/readme.md

 This is for counting purposes only.

-## Screenshots

-1. **Frontend widget** showing "This Week" and "This Month" tabs.
-2. **Admin dashboard** page showing the same stats.

-## Changelog

-### 1.1
-- Added admin dashboard page with same tabbed stats as the widget.
-- Improved CSS styling.
-- Added optional view count next to post title.

 ### 1.0
 - Initial release with frontend widget and basic tracking.

 ## License

 This plugin is licensed under the GPLv2 or later.